 Short Term Ways to Invest 5000 Dollars

-If you need to have access to your money, but want to hedge a little against inflation then these options are going to give you the best rates.
+If you need to have access to your money, but want to hedge a little against inflation, these short term investment options are going to give you the best rates.

 High Yield Savings

 Bricks and mortar banks are very convenient for customer service, but they give you TERRIBLE interest rates.
-Online banks are still pretty easy to work with and can give ten to 100 times the interest of a traditional bank.
+Online banks give you the same low risk investing and can give ten to 100 times the interest of a traditional bank.

 Certificates of Deposits